Sup2point0/stranger-quarkdown/cli/init.md

 ~ .site/
 ~ _site/
 ~ other
   enter manually

 > Where should Squarkdown look for Markdown files to export?

-You can choose directories to exclude in the n ext question.
+You can choose directories to exclude in the next question.

-~
-p
-roject root
-(
-+
-a
-ll subdirectories)
-default
+~ project root (+all subdirectories) default

-~ project root
+~ project root (only)
-(
-only
-)

 ~ specific directories (configure manually)

->
-W
-hich directories
-s
-hould Squarkdown
-i
-gnore?
+> Which directories should Squarkdown ignore?
 ~ none
-~
-p
-roject root
+~ project root
 ~ directories starting with .
 ~ directories starting with _

 ------------------------------------------

-#
-E
-xporting Files
+# Exporting Files

-> Where should Squarkdown export the
-J
-SON file containing all site data, and what should it call the file?
+> Where should Squarkdown export the JSON file containing all site data, and what should it call the file?
 ~ [/src/site.json]
   default
 ~ [/src/site-data.json]
 ~ [/src/data/site.json]

-> When Squarkdown exports
-[
-.md] files, what should it name the output [.svx] file?
+> When Squarkdown exports [.md] files, what should it name the output [.svx] file?

-~
-~
+~ ~content.svx
-content.svx
   default
 ~ _content.svx
 ~ content.svx

-~
+~ other
-o
-ther
   enter manually

->
-S
-hould Squarkdown
-a
-lso auto-generate a [+page.svelte] or [+page.js] for each exported [.md] file?
+> Should Squarkdown also auto-generate a [+page.svelte] or [+page.js] for each exported [.md] file?
-~
-[
-+page.svelte], [+page.js]
+~ [+page.svelte], [+page.js]
 ~ [+page.svelte] only
 ~ [+page.js] only
 ~ vary by page
   configure manually
 ~ no

 ---
->
-Squarkdown will need template
-s
-for these
-other auto-generated files.
-Where can it find t hem?
-Provide a path relative to
+> Squarkdown will need templates for these other auto-generated files.
+Where can it find them?
+Provide a path relative to SITE.
-S
-ite.

-~ [src/lib/
+~ [src/lib/bases/]
-b
-ases/
-]

 ~ [src/parts/bases/]
 ~ other
   enter manually
 ~ cancel
 ---